jp1884/techvolution-vegas-baby/wCant-Get-Better/a_double-jabs.md

 - Being political doesn't mean embracing a single ideology.
 It means using any tool or technique to make your life more efficient.

 - Our economy is being run by people looking at their dog themed calendars thinking "I've got 4 more years"

+- We're stagnant on the tech tree of life, which is why bozos get their time in the sun.
+See. moderate  instagram congressman.